chazr88/node-db-challenge/README.md

 If the instructions are not clear, please seek support from your TL and Instructor on Slack.

-The Minimum Viable Product must be completed in three hours.
+The Minimum Viable Product must be completed in three hours..

 Follow these steps to set up and work on your project: